Peggy I am so glad you liked this devotion. Thank you so much for stopping by. Be and stay blessed!

 Needless to say, I watched and watered it for weeks, but the leaves just kept turning yellow and brown.
 I was still hoping that by some miracle, perhaps the roots would take hold and the plant would begin to thrive, but it just kept losing leaves and turning brown.

 So, as I was cleaning, I decided to throw it out.
 But, when I grabbed the pot, not looking, I felt something in it—it was a leaf coming through the soil.
-I was flabbergasted.
+I was flabbergasted!
 Immediately, I heard these words, “It’s not what it looks like, it’s not what you thought.”
-And at that very moment I began to apply that word to some situations, currently, in my life.
-For it is written “For My thoughts are not your thoughts, Nor are your ways My ways,” says the Lord.
+And at that very moment, I began to apply that word to some situations, currently, in my life.
+It is written “For My thoughts are not your thoughts, Nor are your ways My ways,” says the Lord.
 “For as the heavens are higher than the earth, So are My ways higher than your ways, And My thoughts than your thoughts.
 (Isaiah 55:8-9 NKJV)

 Some of you may have situations in your life that look so crazy you see no way of anything good coming out of it.
 But hold on to your hope.
 You don’t know what might sprout up in the midst of that situation.
+“And Nathanael said unto him, Can there any good thing come out of Nazareth?
+Philip saith unto him, Come and see.”
+(John 1:45–46.)
 Remember, it’s not what it looks like, it’s not what you thought.
 Because you don’t know what the Lord may be doing.
 For it is written.
 Jesus answered and said to him, “What I am doing you do not understand now, but you will know after this.”
 (John 13:7 NKJV)

 I’m going to hold on to this pot and see what is going to happen after this.
 And I would suggest whatever you were about to give up on or toss out—hold on to it to see what is going to happen after this.